rafel/wordpress-tailwind/README.md

     npm run build

-You can now copy your theme to the production with minified assets. **Don't copy the dev folder or it's files to the server.**
+You can now copy your theme to the production with minified assets.

+**Don't copy the dev folder or it's files to the production server.**